 Follow the 5WW to Norfolk Bridge.
 At this point, due to closures you will need to take to Attercliffe Rd.
-However, this now has cycle lanes on it to make it a bit easier.
 If you prefer, follow the yellow diversion signs to return to the 5WW via Faraday Road & East Coast Road.

 Between Newhall Road & Stevenson Rd there is a path up to Attercliffe Rd, alomgside Attercliffe Cemetery.
 However, this path is in need of maintenance and I wouldn’t use it at night.

 The final section through Attercliffe centre between the Staniforth Rd junction and the AWRC is difficult, so we recommend you turn right at the lights onto Staniforth Rd, over the lights/tram tracks then left around Roundel St, and left to access the non vehicular bridge over the canal and past the Attercliffe Tram stop.

 Over the tracks on Shortridge St, follow the cycle path left through the new estate, then down Britnall St to Darnall Rd.
 Left along here and then right into Bootle St, along to Leeds Rd, then hop over here and right in to the AWRC.